-2.3.1 Auxiliary Dead Latch A plunger which, when actuated, automatically locks a projected latch bolt against return by end pressure.

-2.3.2 Dead Bolt A lock component having an end, which protrudes from, or is withdrawn into, the lock front by action of the lock mechanism.
-When the door is closed and the dead bolt thrown, it extends into a hole provided in the strike, locks the door, and does not retract with end pressure.

-2.3.3 Latch Bolt A lock component having a beveled end which projects from the lock front in an extended position, but is forced back into the lock case by end pressure or drawn back by action of the lock mechanism.
-When the door is closed, the latch bolt projects into a hole provided in the strike, and holds the door in a closed position.

-2.3.4 Dead locking Latch Bolt A spring actuated latch bolt with a beveled end and incorporating a plunger which, when depressed, automatically locks the projected latch bolt against return by end pressure.
-Also called dead latch.

-2.3.5 Expanding or Interlocking Type Dead Bolt A bolt which interlocks with its strike when fully engaged.

-2.4 Bored Dead Latch A lock fitting round bored openings in the face and edge of a door and having a dead locking latch bolt operated by a key or turn or both.

-2.5 Bored Dead Lock A lock fitting round bored openings in the face and edge of a door and having a dead bolt operated by a key or turn or both.

-2.6 Case The housing of a lock.

-2.7 Cylinder The subassembly of a mechanical lock containing a plug with keyway and a body with movable detainers.

-2.8 Cylinder Body The portion of a cylinder that surrounds the plug and contains the tumbler mechanism.
-The cylinder body is sometimes called a cylinder shell.

-2.9 Cylinder Guard That portion that surrounds the otherwise exposed portion of a cylinder to protect the cylinder from wrenching, cutting, pulling or prying.

-This is a preview.
-Click here to purchase the full publication.
+- 2.3.1 Auxiliary Dead Latch A plunger which, when actuated, automatically locks a projected latch bolt against return by end pressure. - 2.3.2 Dead Bolt A lock component having an end, which protrudes from, or is withdrawn into, the lock front by action of the lock mechanism.
+When the door is closed and the dead bolt thrown, it extends into a hole provided in the strike, locks the door, and does not retract with end pressure. - 2.3.3 Latch Bolt A lock component having a beveled end which projects from the lock front in an extended position, but is forced back into the lock case by end pressure or drawn back by action of the lock mechanism.
+When the door is closed, the latch bolt projects into a hole provided in the strike, and holds the door in a closed position. - 2.3.4 Dead locking Latch Bolt A spring actuated latch bolt with a beveled end and incorporating a plunger which, when depressed, automatically locks the projected latch bolt against return by end pressure.
+Also called dead latch. - 2.3.5 Expanding or Interlocking Type Dead Bolt A bolt which interlocks with its strike when fully engaged. - 2.4 Bored Dead Latch A lock fitting round bored openings in the face and edge of a door and having a dead locking latch bolt operated by a key or turn or both. - 2.5 Bored Dead Lock A lock fitting round bored openings in the face and edge of a door and having a dead bolt operated by a key or turn or both. - 2.6 Case The housing of a lock. - 2.7 Cylinder The subassembly of a mechanical lock containing a plug with keyway and a body with movable detainers. - 2.8 Cylinder Body The portion of a cylinder that surrounds the plug and contains the tumbler mechanism.
+The cylinder body is sometimes called a cylinder shell. - 2.9 Cylinder Guard That portion that surrounds the otherwise exposed portion of a cylinder to protect the cylinder from wrenching, cutting, pulling or prying. - 2.10 Cylinder Housing The portion of a mechanical lock that surrounds and retains the cylinder body.
+It is often part of a lock itself.